English Curriculum Statement

+At Carnagill, we wish to create life-long learners through a curriculum which is accessible to all and that will maximise the outcomes for every child.
 We believe that English underpins almost every area of the wider curriculum; enabling our pupils to access the knowledge they need and give the ability to communicate this effectively.
-Because of this, we have designed a text-led curriculum, where high-quality engaging texts open the door to other times, cultures and experiences, and where writing provides the means through which to express what they find there.
+Because of this, we have designed a text-led curriculum, where high-quality engaging texts open the door to other times, cultures and experiences, which are often limited due to the often-insular nature of military life.
+We seek to overcome these barriers and support children to develop writing as the means through which to express their voice.

 Speaking and Listening

 We want our pupils to be confident speakers, able to express their thoughts, ideas and opinions effectively, taking account of their audience.
 They should learn to listen effectively, able to take in information from what they hear and respond appropriately.
 They should be able to use Standard English when it is required and recognise when it is appropriate to use less formal vocabulary.
 We want our pupils to be expressive in their speech, able to use their tone and body language or facial expression to add meaning – whether taking on a role in a performance, reciting a poem or delivering a speech.
 At Carnagill, effective speaking is also seen as the gateway to writing.
 Through oral rehearsal, high-quality vocabulary and sentence structure is developed and refined, impacting on their other English skills.

 Key features of our implementation are as follows:

 – Speaking and Listening will be explicitly planned and taught in order to ensure effective development of the required skills;

 – Opportunities for performing poetry and plays, making presentations and speeches are included in long-term plans.

 – Talk is planned for across other curriculum areas as a tool for oral rehearsal, exploring and investigating, sharing of viewpoints, and the presentation of work.